Taritsyn/BundleTransformer/src/BundleTransformer.Core/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Part of the auxiliary code was replaced by the AdvancedStringBuilder;
+   2. Improved a performance of the `SourceCodeNavigator` class;
-   `InterlockedStatedFlag` and `StatedFlag` classes have been moved to the `BundleTransformer.Core.Utilities` namespace.
+   3. `InterlockedStatedFlag` and `StatedFlag` classes have been moved to the `BundleTransformer.Core.Utilities` namespace.

    ====================
    POST-INSTALL ACTIONS